venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 {% endhighlight %}

 The comments in the code above should help walk you through what's going on.
 A queue is used to keep track of links to crawl.
 The links are crawled depth first.
 Multiple workers fetch links from the queue at the same time and process them.
 The workers use a global counter to make sure that the total number of links added to the queue does not cross the maximum page fetch limit.
 Until then they keep adding more links to the queue.
 The program exits when all the links added to the queue are marked as processed.

+Note that since greenlets use [cooperative and not preemptive multitasking](http://blog.pythonisito.com/2012/07/introduction-to-gevent.html), there is no need to worry about a data race when updating global counters.

 ## Go